AminKolarijani/ConjVI/README.md

 # CVI

 Conjugate Value Iteration (ConjVI) MATLAB Package - By M.A.S.
-Kolarijani and P. Mohajerin Esfahani
+Kolarijani & P. Mohajerin Esfahani

 *** NOTE: See [1] for a detailed description of the algorithm included in this package.